Justin1230123/COIT20252-e-portfolio/E-portfolio_3.md

 The Royal Commission into the Robodebt scheme was established in 2022 to investigate devastating consequences of this scheme on residents and public trust in government systems.
 The scheme heavily relied on a process known as "income averaging" algorithms and automated decision-making to assess income and entitlement to benefit (Commonwealth of Australia 2023, p.5).
 Moreover, the process assumed that everyone received a steady, consistent income each week, which is inaccurate for casual or seasonal workers .
 To make it worse, public servants were mostly ignored or discouraged when they raised concerns about it, which the system failed to account for human oversight and objective judgement.
 This resulted in financial hardship for thousands of citizens, and a lack of transparency in the automated process.

 Personal reflection:
-This artefact was chosen because it directly illustrates a lack of government supervision on RPA.
+This artefact was chosen because it directly illustrates a failure in governance of automated decision-making.
 First, RPA (or Robotic process automation) is used to automate repetitive office tasks and rule-based processes conducted by humans (Chugh, Macht & Hossain 2022); However, RPA systems are designed to perform certain tasks, it was not capable of handling ones which require logical reasoning.
 One benefit of RPA is increased speed and productivity (Chugh, Macht & Hossain 2022), so the system was able to scale debt notice issuance from 20,000 annually to 20,000 per week.
 On the other hand, it also reveals a hurdle of automated decision-making where lack of transparency and proper scrutiny caused significant financial and emotional harm to thousands of residents, economy, and society.
 To tackle this, business rules and algorithms need to be documented, transparent, and available for independent expert review and establish body to monitor and audit automated decision-making (Commonwealth of Australia 2023, p.16).

 | Artefact #2 |